 The latter two provisions ensure that there are no loopholes in the liability of the organisation simply because the actual criminal acts are carried out by the subordinates of a senior officer or third party representatives of the company, so long as that senior officer either ordered the act to be done or simply turns a blind eye to the act.
-There are two critical points for organisations to bear in mind:

-- The term "representative" is expansive and includes all directors, partners, employees, members, agents or contractors of an organisation.
-As such, even the actions of an independent third party can create organisational liability, which reinforces the need for proper diligence in retaining such agents. - The term "senior officer" is not exclusively reserved for top level executives of a company.
-The term includes all representatives who play an important role in establishing an organisation's policies or managing an important aspect of the organisation's activities.
-While this certainly includes directors, chief executive officers, and chief financial officers, its scope can be read broadly to include regional managers, operational managers on the ground in certain locations and the like.
-Even if a representative does not have policy or managerial roles in the broader company, their regional power and influence can make them a senior officer for organisational liability purposes.
+It is important to note that "senior officer" includes more than just the top level executives of a company.
+The term also includes all representatives that play an important role in establishing an organisation's policies or managing an important aspect of the organisation's activities.
+While this certainly includes directors, chief executive officers, and chief financial officers, its scope can be read broadly to include regional managers, operational managers "on the ground" in certain locations, agents and the like.
+Even if such representatives do not have policy or managerial roles in the broader company, their regional power and influence can make them a senior officer for organisational liability purposes.